-Named Clinical and Educational Supervisors / GMC Recognition of Trainers
+Named Clinical and Educational Supervisors/GMC Recognition of Trainers

 The GMC has recogised four specific trainer roles:

-a. named educational supervisors in postgraduate training
+a.
+Named Educational Supervisors in postgraduate training

-b. named clinical supervisors in postgraduate training
+b.
+Named Clinical Supervisors in postgraduate training

-c. lead coordinators of undergraduate training at each local education provider
+c.
+Lead Coordinators of Undergraduate Training at each local education provider

-d. doctors responsible for overseeing students’ educational progress for each medical school.
+d.
+Doctors responsible for overseeing students’ educational progress for each medical school

 1. ensuring safe and effective patient care through training